apache/druid/docs/design/overlord.md

 The Overlord service is responsible for accepting tasks, coordinating task distribution, creating locks around tasks, and returning statuses to callers.
 The Overlord can be configured to run in one of two modes - local or remote (local being default).
 In local mode, the Overlord is also responsible for creating Peons for executing tasks.
-When running the Overlord in local mode, all MiddleManager and Peon configurations must be provided as well.
+When running the Overlord in local mode, all Middle Manager and Peon configurations must be provided as well.
 Local mode is typically used for simple workflows.
-In remote mode, the Overlord and MiddleManager are run in separate services and you can run each on a different server.
+In remote mode, the Overlord and Middle Manager are run in separate services and you can run each on a different server.
 This mode is recommended if you intend to use the indexing service as the single endpoint for all Druid indexing.

 ## Configuration